 Good teams don’t happen by accident.
 There are a series of decisions to be made, on the team’s makeup, it’s culture, and the way it makes decisions and gets things done.
 High performing teams have to have a good leader, but equally they have to have good followers, sharing the same purpose and vision, and able to step into the leader’s shoes at any point, which at some point they will.

-Teams are those groups of around five to twelve people who share a common mission.
+Teams are those groups of around five to twelve people who share a common mission or objective.
 They are big enough to have the skills and diversity the mission needs, and small enough for each team member to know and rely on each other, and to care about each other.
 Selection, training, and shared experience allow team members to appreciate the culture, standards, and processes that enable the team to work.
 They are different people, with different personalities, perspectives, and life values, but what they do share is a common purpose, a desire to achieve that purpose, and mutual trust.

 What’s important for now is that almost any group of people can become a high performing team—with the right tools, techniques and commitment.

 It’s about creating a common purpose, about creating desire and confidence, about creating trust.
 It’s about your role in that team—be it as a clear team leader or as an essential follower—in creating a team that performs its mission, consistently and reliably, every time.

 That’s a challenge.
 There are many components to a team, and many things that can go wrong.
 We’ve cut the idea of a high performing team a million times over from every which way we can, and it boils down to these three things: the team’s mindset, its skillset, and the processes that bring those two together.
 When you define these three things, you define your team.